vanviethieuanh/firefox-theme/README.md

 Any theme and density should work, but the theme is meant to be used with Firefox's default Dark theme (not the System theme) and Compact density (enabled with the option `browser.compactmode.show` in `about:config`).

+If you want to watch a video explaining the installation process, [watch my video here](https://www.youtube.com/watch?v=0QVs1jVuA8c).

 ## Credits
 Based off [FirefoxCSS-Darknight](https://github.com/BriLHR/FirefoxCSS-Darknight) and [keyfox](https://github.com/AlfarexGuy2019/keyfox/), with additional lines from [Cascade](https://github.com/andreasgrafen/cascade).